Why Age Three Feels Harder Than the Terrible Twos - Baby Chick

 Setting expectations to avoid particular bad behavior from arising works well in our family.
 This goes along with having an established routine.
 When kids know what to expect and the behavior we expect from them, things tend to go smoother.

-We also set expectations in the car before school, before going on a plane, or to a restaurant.
+We also set expectations in the car before school, before a plane ride, or before a restaurant visit.
 The constant reminders of what we expect help him stay focused on his behavior.

 Transition Warnings

-We use these a lot, too, which are similar to setting expectations.
-For example, “Five more minutes and then it’s time to clean up the toys.”
+We use these a lot, too, and they are similar to setting expectations.
+For example, “Five more minutes, and then it’s time to clean up the toys.”
 Or “One more round of hide-and-seek, and then it’s time to go pee before your nap.”
 Or “We are going upstairs in 10 minutes to brush our teeth.
 You can show me how you brush all by yourself! “

 No Yelling, Threats, or Bribes